pierfied/Chronos/README.md

 # Chronos
-A fast Hamiltonian Monte Carlo Sampler written in C.
+A fast Hamiltonian Monte Carlo sampler written in C.